odoo/documentation/point_of_sale/payment/ingenico.rst

 Configure the Lane/5000 for Ingenico BENELUX
 --------------------------------------------

-Click on the F button of the terminal, then go in the *PoS Menu* > settings menu and enter the settings password.
+Click on the F button of the terminal, then go in the :menuselection:`PoS Menu --> Settings` and enter the settings password.

 Now, click on connexion change and TCP/IP.
 Type the IP of your *IoT Box* (you can find it on the form view of your IoT Box).
 Then, enter